as-pect/as-pect/readme.md

 ## CI Usage

-If your module requires a set of imported functions, it's encouarged to mock them here in the `imports` property of the configuration.
 If any module fails during compilation, the utility will exit immediately with code 1 so it can be used for quicker ci builds.

 Adding this line to your `.travis.yml` will allow you to specify a custom script to your CI build.